rasulkireev/apw/src/content/books/economical-writing.md

 author: "Deirdre N. McCloskey"
 rating: 9
 slug: "economical-writing"
-intro: "Even though this book is titled and marketed as a book for economists, in reality, it can help anyone to improve their writing (especially, nonfiction writers)."
+description: "Even though this book is titled and marketed as a book for economists, in reality, it can help anyone to improve their writing (especially, nonfiction writers)."
 cover: "./images/economical-writing.jpg"
 dateRead: 2020-12-25
 dateCreated: 2021-05-18